 This is a question often asked by people starting to make money from independent contracting.
-To put it simply, when making money independent as a contractor, taxes are not paid by the employer and they must be paid by you, the contractor.
+To put it simply, when making money independent as a contractor, self employment taxes are not paid by the employer and they must be paid by you, the contractor.

 A general rule is that if you will owe more than $1000 in taxes from contracting income for the year, then you need to make quarterly estimated tax payments.